 - Corneal dystrophy may be treated with a special diet to regulate cholesterol and calcium levels.
 Topical medications may also be used to manage this condition as well as secondary problems.
 Surgery may be necessary in some cases.

 Prognosis is often good for dogs with cloudy eyes, however, it will depend on the cause of the condition.
 Even if your dog's cloudy eyes result in blindness, your pet can have a long and quality life.

 How to Prevent Cloudy Eyes

-Cataracts may be hereditary and not preventable.
-However, because diabetes mellitus may lead to cataract development, you can help prevent it by preventing or properly managing diabetes.
+- Cataracts: Though cataracts may be hereditary and not preventable, it helps to know that diabetes mellitus may lead to cataract development.
+Help prevent it by properly managing your dog's diabetes.

-Corneal endothelial degeneration is often age-related, but may also occur secondary to other eye issues.
-You may be able to prevent it by identifying and treating eye problems in your dog.
+- Corneal endothelial degeneration: This condition is often age-related, but may also occur secondary to other eye issues.
+You may be able to prevent it by identifying and treating other eye problems in your dog.

-Corneal dystrophy may be preventable by keeping calcium and cholesterol levels under control.
+- Corneal dystrophy: You may be able to prevent this with your vet's help by keeping calcium and cholesterol levels under control.
 Your vet can run routine lab tests to periodically check these levels.
-In fact, routine lab work is a good way to monitor your dog's overall health.
+Routine lab work is always a good way to monitor your dog's overall health.